-You probably recognize the name George Foreman as a reliable tabletop grill that helps to reduce the amount of fat in your food.
+You probably recognize the name George Foreman.
+George Foreman grills are reliable tabletop grills that helps to reduce the amount of fat in your food.
 The George Foreman GRP1060B still does all that with some upgrades integrated and doesn’t cost an arm and a leg to purchase.

 While it does not have the floating lid and adjustable height found on true panini presses, the Foreman grill features a slanted cooking surface that naturally allows grease to flow away from burgers, steaks and other fatty foods.
 The grease cup can pop into the dishwasher for easy cleaning.
 For a sandwich press, it does the job as expected.
 You won’t find temperature settings or dual-surface plates, but at the same time, you aren’t spending a lot of money on the unit.